dan-schel/vscode-open-on-github/README.md

-# Open On GitHub
+# Open On GitHub commands

-A simple VS Code extension which adds shortcuts to open files on GitHub.
+A simple VS Code extension which adds commands to open files on GitHub.

 ## Features